OK, I’ll be honest:

 A lot has changed since the very first days of buying sneakers online.

 Following the first days of online drops, it became exponentially harder to secure a pair of sneakers for the average individual.
 Sellout times got shorter and shorter, making people, including the retailers of themselves, question whether or not the users were human or not.

 Turns out, some of these record times were not humans with fast fingers, but clever humans using software that they or others built to benefit them.

 Manufacturers now have resorted to letting people win a chance to buy the shoe–more on this later.

 Sophisticated sneaker bots have come on to the scene, causing many brands and companies to wage war against those who make use of the nifty software, which still works in the hands of those with expert knowledge.

-(We just launched a private group for high level sneaker resellers for a limited time for the month of May–click here to check it out)
+(We just launched a private group for high level sneaker resellers for a limited time for the month of June–click here to check it out)

 When the demand continued to remain astronomically high and supply got lower, resale prices skyrocketed, bringing outsiders onto the scene who wanted to play the game so they could make a few dollars (in more cases than you would think, a few hundred thousand dollars).